choldgraf/textbook/_chapters/17/4/Implementing_the_Classifier.md

 ---
-interact_link: notebooks/17/4/Implementing_the_Classifier.ipynb
+interact_link: chapters/17/4/Implementing_the_Classifier.ipynb
-title: '17.4 Implementing the Classifier'
+title: 'Implementing the Classifier'
-permalink: 'chapters/17/4/Implementing_the_Classifier'
+permalink: '/chapters/17/4/Implementing_the_Classifier'
-previouschapter:
+prev_page:
-  url: chapters/17/3/Rows_of_Tables
+  url: /chapters/17/3/Rows_of_Tables
-  title: '17.3 Rows of Tables'
+  title: 'Rows of Tables'
-nextchapter:
+next_page:
-  url: chapters/17/5/Accuracy_of_the_Classifier
+  url: /chapters/17/5/Accuracy_of_the_Classifier
-  title: '17.5 The Accuracy of the Classifier'
+  title: 'The Accuracy of the Classifier'
-redirect_from:
-  - 'chapters/17/4/implementing-the-classifier'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Implementing the Classifier